This site requires a more recent version of Adobe Flash Player to function properly.

 Ford Cars & Trucks International

 Ford International Market Share: Europe has been going through the toughest time since the adoption of a single currency in 1999, and the economic crisis that started in Greece has spread through other peripheral countries as well.
-The economy is still in distress and the governments across Europe are adopting austerity measures to ride through the situation, which is not going to help the industry either.
-Vehicle sales declined 9% and 3% in 2012 and 2013 respectively.
-Going forward, the European automotive market is expected to stabilize.
+The economy is still in distress and the governments across Europe are adopting austerity measures to ride through the situation, which is not going to help the industry, either.
+Vehicle sales are still below their pre-recession levels.
+However, in 2014 the European car market posted its first increase in year-on-year sales since 2009, selling 13 million units.

-If Ford is able to increase its international market share to 6% by 2020 from the 5.5% that we currently forecast, there could an upside of about 5% to Ford's stock.
+If Ford is able to increase its international market share to 6% by 2020, from the 5.5% that we currently forecast, there could be an upside of about 5% to Ford's stock.

-Going forward, a worsening situation in Europe could prove to be a major dampener for the company.
+Going forward, a worsening situation in Europe could prove to be a major detriment for the company.

 International vehicle market 3.5x larger than the North America vehicle market: